Russia’s hope for Ukraine win revealed in battle for Bakhmut

 Taking Bakhmut would rupture Ukraine’s supply lines and open a route for Russian forces to press on toward Kramatorsk and Sloviansk, key Ukrainian strongholds in Donetsk province.
 Pro-Moscow separatists have controlled part of Donetsk and neighboring Luhansk province since 2014.

-Before invading Ukraine, Putin recognized the independence of the rebels’ self-proclaimed republics.
+Before invading Ukraine, Putin recognized the independence of the Russian-backed separatists’ self-proclaimed republics.
 Last month, he illegally annexed the Donetsk, Luhansk and two other provinces that Russian forces occupied or mostly occupied.

 Russia has battered Bakhmut with rockets for more than five months.
 The ground assault accelerated after its troops forced the Ukrainians to withdraw from Luhansk in July.
 The line of contact is now on the city’s outskirts.
 Mercenaries from the Wagner Group, a shadowy Russian military company, are reported to be leading the charge.